apple/turicreate/userguide/activity_classifier/export_coreml.md

 #### Enabling CoreMotion sensors
 We need to enable the accelerometer and gyroscope sensors, set them to the required update interval, and set our handler block.
-For more info on using CoreMotion sensors please see [CoreMotion documentation](https://developer.apple.com/documentation/coremotion)
+For more info on using CoreMotion sensors, please see [CoreMotion documentation](https://developer.apple.com/documentation/coremotion)

 ```swift
 guard motionManager.isAccelerometerAvailable, motionManager.isGyroAvailable else { return }